 Not so with Vicente, her Aglipayan husband.
 Stressed perhaps with his growing number of children, he resorted to mobile retailing with a Japanese photographer as his partner.
 Aggrieved likewise by an earlier arrest of Masue as a Japanese spy, Vicente had been helpless when Chita, their youngest died, with his wife coming home when she had long been buried and she was still in Fort Stotsenberg in Pampanga.
 Now faced with prospective thefts of his goods, he had been seen in his protective but threatening stance telling anyone who would try, “Ipa-Hapon ko kayo!”
-(I’ll tell the Japanese about you) This was very bad because for the eyes of the guerrillas, this makes him indeed a collaborator or someone sympathetic to the enemy and thus, one day while he was upon the stairs, a young guerrilla fatally shot him twice.
+(I’ll tell the Japanese about you) This was very bad because for the eyes of the guerrillas, this makes him indeed a collaborator or someone sympathetic to the enemy.
+Thus, one day while he was upon the stairs, a young guerrilla fatally shot him twice.

 After the war, she made efforts of becoming a Catholic herself.
 She had made it, in fact, possible to have all her children baptized as Catholics.
 For her Christian name she chose the name of her bosom friend to imitate her courage and charity which she unwittingly possessed already, Elizabeth, meaning God’s gift or given by God.
 Anyway, both Elizabeths are God’s gifts to the people of San Narciso.
 They are unquestionably documented heroines of the war-torn years.

 But would Nana Masay despite her heroism qualify as a saint?
-Our Lord spoke to St. Martin, the centurion from Tours, even when he was just a cathecumen when she halved his capella (this is the origin of the word Kapilya which means a little church because the capella; {sorry, INC brethrens, the term you are using to refer to your big churches are a misnomer and is very Catholic} was made a relic there in memory of the saint) so that a man on the roadside would not die from the frost.
+Our Lord spoke to St. Martin, the centurion from Tours, even when he was just a cathecumen when he halved his capella (this is the origin of the word Kapilya which means a little church because the capella; {sorry, INC brethrens, the term you are using to refer to your big churches are a misnomer and is very Catholic} was made a relic there in memory of the saint) so that a man on the roadside would not die from the frost.
 The Lord’s explanation was that whatever good you do to your fellow men, you also do unto Him.
 And Nana Masay wasn’t even a cathecumen yet when Our Lady appeared to her knowing that she was already saving lives.

 And when Masue finally became Elizabeth and was already attending the Catholic dawn mass, she was gifted again by the apparition of Our Lady and this time with the man with “the kindest face” behind her.
 This happened while she was looking at the altar belen when the Virgin came to life.

 And to finally answer the question, this writer says the affirmative.
-Because in the Virgin’s last apparition to Elizabeth Masue, while she was still on earth, she told her that all her sins are already forgiven and that she will be joining her (in Heaven) soon.
+Because in the Virgin’s last apparition to Elizabeth Masue, while she was still on earth, she told her that all her sins are already forgiven and that she would be joining her (in Heaven) soon.
 This was the reason why Nana Masay asked her eldest to spend the five-peso-bill she had remaining because she wouldn’t want to bring anything earthly where she was going.
 What argument can a devil’s advocate still conceive after such affirmations?!